Randy Hart

-Randy Hart (born March 9, 1948) is a former American football player and coach, earning national championships as both a player and coach.
+Randy Hart (born March 9, 1948) is an American former football player and coach, earning national championships as both a player and coach.

 He served as a college assistant coach for over forty seasons including over twenty at the University of Washington.
 Hart primarily served as a defensive line coach during his career.

 High school

 Hart was a three-time letterman in football, wrestling and track at South High School in Willoughby, Ohio.

 College

 Hart earned three letters as an offensive guard on the Ohio State Buckeye football team under coach Woody Hayes.
 He graduated with a bachelor's degree in education in 1970, then earned a master's degree in higher education administration in 1972.

 Coaching career

 Hart coached under four College Football Hall of Fame members: Woody Hayes, Earle Bruce, Jim Young, and Don James.
 Hart's participation in 10 Rose Bowls are the second most in the game's history.
 Hart retired from coaching after the conclusion of the 2015 season.